vipulnaik/working-drafts/lesswrong/planning-for-coronavirus-impact.md

   wave of secondary effects as people get frustrated with the lockdown.
-Preparing people in this way could help make sustained containment and social distancing efforts more palatable, and mitigate some of the adverse social and eeconomic impacts.
+Preparing people in this way could help make sustained containment and social distancing efforts more palatable, and mitigate some of the adverse social and economic effects.
 My post is probably a very small contribution, but I hope it pushes positively in the general direction.